-Zero Energy Building (ZEB)-A building with a net energy consumption of zero over a typical year because the energy provided by on-site renewable energy sources is equal to the energy used.
+Zero Energy Building (ZEB)-A building with a net energy consumption of zero over a typical year because the total energy provided by on-site renewable energy sources equals the energy used.
 Buildings approaching this goal may be called near zero energy buildings or ultra-low energy buildings.
 See also Energy Plus Building.